hbradleyiii/ww/README.rst

 The default template is a generic website template with basic compression and caching settings turned on.
 It also redirects www.* to the original domain.

+The ``Vhost`` class also offers methods for enabling and disabling the virtual host in Apache.
 The default commands to enable/disable a virtualhost are the default commands used by Ubuntu servers.
 Basically, there are a set of configuration files in /etc/apache2/sites-available that each represent a virtual host.
 These configuration files are all ignored unless they are linked to the directory /etc/apache2/sites-enabled.
 The a2ensite and a2dissite commands automatically take care of this linking process.
 This procedure could easily be implemented in other servers and the appropriate commands substituted in this application.

 Module: wp_config
 ~~~~~~~~~~~~~~~~~